Miami vs. Florida State NCAA Football Odds, Plays and Insights | November 13, 2021

 Florida State Stats and Trends

-- The Seminoles have been underdogs by 2.5 points or more five times this year and have covered the spread twice.
+- The Seminoles have been underdogs by 2.5 points or more five times this season and have covered the spread twice.

-- Florida State's games this season have hit the over on four of nine set point totals (44.4%).
+- Florida State has hit the over in 44.4% of its opportunities this season (four times over nine games with a set point total).

-- Florida State is 3-1 against the spread and 3-1 overall in games when it scores more than 30.4 points.
+- The Seminoles rack up 28.1 points per game, comparable to the 30.4 the Hurricanes surrender.

-- When Florida State amasses more than 405.2 yards, the team is 2-1 against the spread and 1-2 overall.
+- Florida State is 3-1 against the spread and 3-1 overall when the team puts up more than 30.4 points.

-- This year the Seminoles have turned the ball over 17 times, nine more than the Hurricanes' takeaways (8).
+- Florida State is 2-1 against the spread and 1-2 overall when the team picks up more than 405.2 yards.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.